Duration

 Interview eligibility

-You will need to achieve a minimum Grade Point Average (GPA) of 5.0 across all 8 first year courses, with no fails, to be eligible for consideration for an admission interview (MMI – Multi Mini Interviews).
+You will need to achieve a minimum Grade Point Average (GPA) of 5.0 across the 7 first year courses listed above in bold, with no fails, to be eligible for consideration for an admission interview (MMI – Multi Mini Interviews).
+All University of Auckland applicants must also pass WTRSCI 100.

 Interview ranking